jeffrschneider/AgentMesh/README.md

 ---

 ## Agent Provisioning Service
+All agents have an agent owner who can provision and deprovision their agents.
 - Example: "Hey mesh, remove my web search agent v1.2.1"
+- The stages that an agent goes through include: Recipe, Initializing, Running, Deflating (active, but no new users), Stopped and Archived.

 ## Agent Catalog Service
 - Example: "Mesh, are there any agents that convert .pptx files to .pdf?"